-One of the many members in the Orange County park family, Laguna Niguel Regional Park is dedicated to a wide variety of recreational uses including fishing, boating, hiking, picnicking, as well as biking and jogging on the trails through nearby Woods Canyon Nature Reserve.
+One of the many members of the Orange County park family, Laguna Niguel Regional Park, features a wide variety of recreational uses, including fishing, boating, hiking, picnicking, as well as biking and jogging on the trails through nearby Woods Canyon Nature Reserve.

-The park’s name originates from a local Indian Village which was called “Niguil”, which actually began to take shape in 1970 when a total of 154 acres were acquired.
-It took three additional years for the park to actually open the gates, and a lot has been changed and added to the park’s facilities since then.
+The park began to take shape in 1970 when a total of 154 acres were acquired.
+It took three additional years for the park to open the gates, and a lot has been changed and added to the park’s facilities since then.

-There are also lighted tennis courts that offer lessons year-round, horseshoe pits, a par course along the park’s two-mile jogging trail, sand volleyball areas, amphitheater along with a “Tot Lot”– a play-yard paradise for the park’s younger visitors.
+There are lighted tennis courts that offer lessons year-round, horseshoe pits, a par course along the park’s two-mile jogging trail, sand volleyball areas, amphitheater, along a “Tot Lot”– a play-yard paradise for the park’s younger visitors.

-Even with all that, the biggest draw for visitors to Laguna Niguel Regional Park is the plethora of picnic areas that are not only equipped with shelters, but sinks, picnic tables, barbecue stoves and electrical outlets.
+One of the biggest draws for visitors to Laguna Niguel Regional Park is the plethora of picnic areas that are not only equipped with shelters but sinks, picnic tables, barbecue stoves, and electrical outlets.

-Laguna Niguel Regional Park is a great place for the kids to run around and play, while mom and dad relax in the shade, all while feeling they are far away from the chaos of the city in this park which is conveniently located off Interstate 5 in Laguna Niguel
+Laguna Niguel Regional Park is an excellent place for the kids to run around and play while mom and dad relax in the shade, all while feeling they are far away from the chaos of the city in this park, which is off Interstate 5 in Laguna Niguel.